mparker520/playlytics/README.md

 ---

 ##  🗓️ Upcoming Enhancements
->PlayLytics currently delivers a complete experience for gaming enthusiasts to track their sessions and gain valuable insights.
+>PlayLytics currently delivers a complete experience for gaming enthusiasts to track their sessions and gain valuable insights. <br>
 > As I continue to grow as a developer, I’m excited to build upon this strong foundation with enhancements that will elevate both functionality and user experience.

 - **Authentication & User Profiles**